-Here is my list of what to do in Jasper in winter to feed your body and soul.
+Here is my list of what to do in Jasper in winter if you don’t ski or snowboard.

 My first port of call was a yoga session at Jasper Wellness.
 With yoga classes every day and a massage studio, this is the perfect place to start (or finish) your weekend in Jasper.
 From the moment I entered the centre and inhaled the soothing scent of lavender I found my zen.

 I attended the Gentle Flow class, which was a great warm up to the day I had planned.
 My tutor, Ashlyn was friendly and accommodating, and was happy to answer any questions I had.

 What I loved about this yoga studio was that every element had been carefully prepared with ultimate relaxation in mind.
 Guests can help themselves to a cup of tea in preparation for their class, or shop the array of jewelry and gemstones crafted by local Canadian artists.

 You can check out the yoga class schedule at jasperwellness.ca

 How to get there: Jasper Wellness is located at 76 Connaught Drive, on the left as you drive into the town of Jasper.